-- The astrophysical evidence for Dark Matter is compelling, but so far, there's no proof DM has been produced in particle physics experiments, interacted with sensitive detectors, or been seen annihilating or decaying. - The existence of a low energy dark sector, remained yet undiscovered because of the very small coupling, is predicted by many extensions of the Standard Model - Dark sectors include one or more mediator particles coupled to the SM via a portal.
-The vector portal is the most viable for thermal models of light DM - New models, astrophysical observations, and existing experimental anomalies point to the 1 MeV to 1 GeV mass scale as a high-value target region for dark matter and dark mediator searches. - Heavy Photo Search experiment at Jefferson lab explores unique region of parameter space for vector portal - dark photon
+- The astrophysical evidence for Dark Matter is compelling, but so far, there's no proof DM has been produced in particle physics experiments, interacted with sensitive detectors, or been seen annihilating or decaying. - The existence of a low mass dark sector, which is as yet undiscovered because of the very weak couplings, is predicted by many extensions of the Standard Model - Dark sectors may include mediator particles which couple to the SM via a portal.
+The vector portal is the most viable for thermal models of light DM.
+The dark (or heavy) photon is the mediator - New models, astrophysical observations, and existing experimental anomalies point to the 1 MeV to 1 GeV mass scale as a high-value target region for dark matter and dark mediator searches - The Heavy Photo Search experiment at Jefferson lab searches in a unique and promising region for the vector portal mediators.